Kim Kardashian Shows Off Her Littlest Bee, Saint West, In Adorable Video

 Kids know way too much about technology these days.
 Just look at Saint West who is already killing the Snapchat game.

-The eight-month-old son of Kanye West and Kim Kardashian has made a few brief appearances in his mum's social media stories before.
-But, in this new video in particular, he is finally front and centre.
+The eight-month-old son of Kanye West and Kim Kardashian has made a few brief appearances in his mom's social media stories before.
+But, in this new video in particular, he is finally front and center.

 And he couldn't be any cuter.